SS-GB: Television

-In November 2014, the BBC announced a five-episode miniseries, SS-GB, adapted from the novel by James Bond screenwriters Neal Purvis and Robert Wade.
+In November 2014, the BBC announced a five-episode mini-series, SS-GB, adapted from the novel by James Bond screenwriters Neal Purvis and Robert Wade.
 It was broadcast on BBC One between 19 February 2017 and 19 March 2017.

+A new edition of the novel, with a cover photograph of Sam Riley as Douglas Archer, was also made available to tie-in with the transmission of the mini-series.

 Mentions

 Gavriel David Rosenfeld, a professor of history at Fairfield University, cited SS-GB in his book The World Hitler Never Made.